TecArt/ioncube-loader-php-5.5/README.md

 ## ionCube Loader for PHP 5.5

+:exclamation: PHP 5.5 has reached End-Of-Life and is no longer supported.
+If you are still using PHP 5.5 please upgrade your installation to a [supported version](http://php.net/supported-versions.php).

 This is the debianized source package for the ionCube Loader.
 This will install the Loader as well as required configuration files.